 5. Try your best to conserve natural resources, whenever possible

-On our trips to the Himalayan destinations, we come across streams, rivulets, rivers, lakes, ponds, and waterfalls – each with its own beauty and attitude.
+On our trips to the Himalayan destinations, we come across streams, creeks, rivers, lakes, ponds, and waterfalls – each with its beauty and attitude.
 In our enthusiasm, we sometimes frolic in or near these water bodies.

-While fun is important, it is critical to remember the larger picture.
-These are the sources of fresh water for the flora, fauna, and people (and to a large extent for much of India).
+While fun is essential, it is critical to remember the larger picture.
+These are the sources of freshwater for the flora, fauna, and people (and in no small extent for much of India).

 Please do not pollute these sources.
-Specifically, never use soap, detergents, oil or any such substance near or in these sources, for washing, cooking or bathing.
+Correctly, never use soap, detergents, oil, or any such substance near or in these sources, for washing, cooking, or bathing.
 Enjoy them but responsibly.

 A. Conserving Air

 I can never over-emphasize the need to maintain the purity of the air that we breathe and live in.
 Especially in the Himalayas (true elsewhere also), each one of us is responsible for our actions.
 In the higher Himalayas, the air in itself is thin, causing AMS due to a lack of oxygen level.

 Let’s look at some of the things we can do to help.